How Are SBA Loan Rates Determined? Our Complete Guide

 Most standard 7(a) Small Business Administration loans are for a variety of uses.
 These range from property expansion to structural renovations.
 It could be for the purchase of vacant land or buildings.

 These loans can also be used for general start-up costs, seasonal business lines of credit, or the refinance of debt.
 Additionally, building materials, working capital, inventory management, and the purchase of equipment and fixtures are all common uses for a 7(a) SBA loan.

 These loan types shouldn’t be used to pay off creditors who haven’t been adequately secured.
 Also, these loans should never be used to manage business expenses in the following sectors:

 2. SBA CDC/504 Loan

-The SBA guarantees up to $5 million for the CDC/504 loan program.
+The SBA guarantees up to $5 million for the Certified Development Companies (CDC)/504 loan program.
 These funds are typically utilized for machinery, operational facilities, and land.

 In contrast to the 7(a), of which many are processed by banks and other financial institutions, 504 SBA loans are processed mostly through nonprofits and specialized online lenders.

 Current SBA Loan Rates